rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 - **Addressing information, read-only:** `DHCP` and `IPv6` `DHCP` information and the `CPE` list are retrieved, never set. **This interface declares no setter for an `IP` address, a subnet mask or a default gateway**; a caller that must change addressing does so outside this interface.
 - **Firmware download and recovery:** `HTTP` download configuration, initiation and status polling, `LED` flashing during a download, reboot readiness, reboot, firmware update with factory reset, and `MAC`-layer re-initialisation with its threshold.
 - **Diagnostics and identity:** The `DOCSIS` event log, certificate file path and status, four reset counters, market region, `SNMP` v3 kickstart initialisation and `DOCSIS` energy detection.
-- **Asynchronous notification"** One callback, for diplexer variation - see `Asynchronous Notification Model`.
+- **Asynchronous notification:** One callback, for diplexer variation - see `Asynchronous Notification Model`.

 The interface is layered rather than monolithic: a caller may stay at the level of "is the modem online" through `docsis_getCMStatus()`, or descend to per-channel `DOCSIS 3.1` statistics, without changing how it links against the `HAL`. `API Surface` is the complete index of what is available at either level.